 Surfrider is not opposed to responsible desalination.
-However, we believe the order in which water supply options are implemented is very important; specifically exhausting water conservation, stormwater capture and water recycling, before turning to desalination.
+However, we believe the order in which water supply options are implemented is very important; specifically exhausting water conservation, water use efficiency, stormwater capture and water recycling, before turning to desalination.
 It comes down to the fact that desalination requires a ton of energy, and water and energy are intrinsically linked.
 What do we mean by responsible desal you ask?
-We mean desal that avoids marine life impacts, offsets for its energy requirements and green house gas (GHG) emissions, with responsible brine disposal.
-A recent article in the Los Angeles Times summarizes many of these arguments well.
+We mean desal that avoids marine life impacts, is minimally sized for need and doesn't make water unaffordable, is sited in a location that avoids coastal hazards, uses on site or in regional renewable energy, with responsible brine disposal.

 For a summary of Surfrider's vision of holistic water management, be sure to check out our short film the Cycle of Insanity.